diyelectromusic/sdemp_pcbs/TactileButtonKeyboard/README.md

 Bill of Materials:

 Errata:
+- The connections to the 74HC138 EN pins are backwards, meaning this DOES NOT WORK without patching.
-- The diodes are the wrong way round for use with the 74HC138.
-See design and build notes for details!
+- The diodes are also the wrong way round to support use with the 74HC138 regardless.
+- The HC138 outputs are wired up back to front.
+- The ROWS and COLS indications do not match the terminology used with the Arduino Keypad Library if the diodes are reversed.

+Basically trying to use the board with the HC138 is a mess.
+Sorry about that.
+See design and build notes for details of the whole sorry mess!
+But using it with an Arduino directly isn't too bad!

 If you like what you see, you can buy me a Ko-Fi - https://ko-fi.com/diyelectromusic